 |The Devil||Fear Dubh||Literal Meaning “Black Man” – Dubh is Black and Fear is Man|

 I left school with an Irish Vocabulary of about 10 words which included such classics as;

 Take for example the phrase “Comhartha ar an mbus” – MBUS … is this some sort of Hanson song.
 MBus???

 What sort of crappy language puts an M before a B ??
 But I do jest in a way, I know many languages such as French add a letter infront of words to make them more pronounceable, but I find that this is not explained in schools.
 Thereby making Irish of no interest to students and without interest there is no longevity.
 Compare this with French, I loved French because on holidays you could use it.
 You can’t do that with Irish without going to a few square miles in Ring or Connemara where people speak it.

 I think they should get rid of the language and get the children of Ireland speaking a European language rather than a dead language.
 Nobody speaks it – unless you want to get rid of the kids and shove them off to an island for 3 months during the summer.

-I wish we had a language we could be proud of but we don’t – so stop hooking it up to a life support machine and leave it die so that the children in Irish schools leave with something they can use.
+I wish we had a language we could be proud to use day to day, but we don’t, nobody really uses it!
+So stop hooking it up to a life support machine and leave it so that the children in Irish schools leave with a language they can Really use.